 Before graduating law school, Michael worked as a Board Agent at the National Labor Relations Board where he investigated unfair labor practice charges and conducted union representation elections.
 Michael also served as a clerk for the Chief Administrative Law Judge for the Regional Office of the Equal Employment Opportunity Commission.

-As an attorney firmly committed to charity and improving our community, Michael has been a long-standing member of the WE CARE Advisory Board of the Nassau County Bar Association.
+As an attorney firmly committed to charity and improving our community, Michael has been a long-standing member and former Chair of the WE CARE Advisory Board of the Nassau County Bar Association.
 WE CARE finances much needed food, shelter and emergency support for children, the elderly and other less fortunate Nassau County residents.
 Michael is also a board member of the Long Island Bike Challenge, a one hundred mile cycling event that raises money donated to the Feinstein Institute for Medical Research.

 Since 2010, Michael has completed almost twenty long distance obstacle races including Tough Mudders and Spartan Races to name but a few.
 Michael is a devoted father and the custodial parent of his beautiful teen daughters and looks forward to spending summers on the beach with his family and friends.